neuhausergenny/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's better to write clear and simple code first, then optimize only when necessary and after profiling to identify bottlenecks.

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay flexible and adaptable.
+As you work, things may change, so be prepared to adjust your plans accordingly.
+Use version control and documentation to keep track of your code and project progress.
+Also, don't be afraid to ask for help or advice from others.
+Learning from experienced developers can make you a better programmer.
+Finally, always keep learning and growing.
+Technology is constantly evolving, which means you need to adapt and improve your skills to remain competitive in the industry.